Student Services

 OSU offers opportunities for personal and professional development through many nationally-affiliated honor and service organizations.
 These organizations provide opportunities for leadership and program development, new friendships and recognition of achievement.
 University-wide organizations include:

-(See college sections for organizations within each college.)
+See college sections for organizations within each college.
 Also on campuslink at https://campuslink.okstate.edu/organizations.

 International Students and Scholars

 ISS provides services to newly arriving international students and scholars including coordination of initial check-in, immigration registration, new international student and scholar orientation, on-campus employment eligibility processing, assistance with connecting to other student organizations, and leadership opportunities.
 ISS regularly communicates with OSU's international student body through a weekly listserv and the ISS website.
-In addition, ISS provides a variety of public presentations on issues relevant to the needs of the campus community.
+In addition, ISS provides a variety of seminars on issues relevant to the needs of the campus community.
 ISS also provides services to students who are under contract from a third-party agencies or governmental sponsorship.
 For more details on these services, please visit the Sponsored Student Services link on the ISS website.

 ISS is located at 309 Wes Watkins Center.